phillipclarke29/CV/README.md

 I am proud that parents and carers still use my software across the UK to access professional development, training and support when working with vulnerable children.

 Continuing on after my coding adventure at Maker's Academy, I want to use the latest technology to do it all over again start as a junior developer and working my way back up.
 I love learning and particularly enjoy turning great ideas and good code into income.
-In my perfect world I would be having fun, working hard, building something beautiful and cutting edge for a global market - something like our globaltrackit project but with funding.
+In my perfect world I would be having fun, working hard, building something beautiful and cutting edge for a global market - something like our globaltrackit project - but with much more funding.

 ###Code Examples
 -------------